Remuneration

 The transitional phase scheme consists of two (2) earnings periods of one (1) year each, corresponding to the calendar years 2023 and 2024.
 The earnings period is followed by a two-year commitment period.
 The possible reward for the earnings period is paid as soon as possible after the end of the earnings period, by the end of May, at the latest.
 The shares paid as a reward are subject to a two-year (2) commitment period, during which the shares received as a reward may not be sold, transferred, pledged or otherwise used.
 The share-based incentive scheme for the Group's key employees for the years 2023–2027 comprises three (3) three-year (3) earnings periods covering the calendar years 2023–2025, 2024–2026 and 2025–2027.
 The reward is paid by the end of May of the calendar year following the earnings period.

-The share-based incentive schemes with the years 2023 and 2024 as the earnings periods, and the three-year earnings period of 2023–2025 and 2024-2026, are described below:
+The share-based incentive schemes with the year 2024 as the earning period, and the three-year earning period of 2023–2025, 2024-2026 and 2025-2027 are described below:

-• The share-based incentive scheme with the financial years 2023–2025 as the earnings period.
+- The share-based incentive scheme with the financial years 2023–2025 as the earnings period.
 The reward is based on the Group’s average return on capital employed (ROCE) for 2023–2025 (50% weight), the total shareholder return (TSR) of the Lassila & Tikanoja plc share relative to the stock market index for the Helsinki Stock Exchange (30% weight), and carbon footprint reduction (20% weight).
 Payment of the rewards under the share-based incentive scheme in question will take place after the three-year earnings period, in 2026.
 The maximum amount of the CEO's remuneration is 23,600 shares

-• A share-based incentive program whose earning period is the fiscal years 2024–2026.
-The basis of the reward is the average return on invested capital (ROCE) of the group in the years 2023–2025 with a weight of 50 percent, the relative total return (TSR) of Lassila & Tikanoja Oyj's share compared to the general index of the Helsinki Stock Exchange with a weight of 30 percent, and the reduction of the carbon footprint with a weight of 20 percent.
+- A share-based incentive program whose earning period is the financial years 2024–2026.
+The basis of the reward is the average return on invested capital (ROCE) of the group in the years 2024–2026 with a weight of 50 percent, the relative total return (TSR) of Lassila & Tikanoja Oyj's share compared to the general index of the Helsinki Stock Exchange with a weight of 30 percent, and the reduction of the carbon footprint with a weight of 20 percent.
 The payment of the share incentive program in question will take place after a three-year earning period in 2027.
 The maximum amount of the CEO's remuneration is 23,600 shares.

 Other Key Terms and Conditions